percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   |xtrabackup| does not copy the keyring file into the backup directory.
+   *Percona XtraBackup* does not copy the keyring file into the backup directory.
 To prepare the backup, you must copy the keyring file manually.

 .. rubric:: Preparing the Backup